How Did You Choose Which Pilot School to Attend?

 What Advice Would You Give to Someone Considering Becoming a Pilot?

-Investigate the possibilities by going to different information meetings and thereby find the school that suits you.
+Investigate the possibilities by going to different information meetings.
+In this way, you will find the school that suits you.
 In addition, I think it is a good idea to get your medical taken as soon as possible, so you know if it is at all possible to become a pilot.
-It’s such a shame to save together and then find out that you can not anyway.
-And then otherwise just scratch to save up for it – talk to different banks to see what they can offer and keep the mood high.
-It should probably succeed in the end!
+It would be such a shame to save up the money and then find that you cannot become a pilot at all.
+And then just start saving up for it – talk to different banks to see what they can offer and keep up your spirits.
+You will most probably succeed in the end!